NHSDigital/nhs-app-api/docs/Functionality-Documentation/internet-connection-errors.md

 On the native apps the internet connectivity is checked on every page load within the webviews.

-However in the vuejs code we sometimes render new content based on an `v-if else` which is not a page load.
+However in the vue.js code we sometimes render new content based on an `v-if else` which is not a page load.
 Most notably with the health record warning page.
 Once the user hits accept it sets a boolean value and the medical record is shown on the same page.

 So to address this within the `errors/setConnectionProblem` action  when the connectivity is turned off in this area the callback will fire and the native connection error will still show on the native apps.